ocean-data-challenges/ocean-data-challenges.github.io/pages/team/team_JJ.md

 ![CIFRE_funding]({{ site.urlimg }}logo_theseJJ.png)

 _Joseph's PhD is funded by a CIFRE grant, as a collaboration between the MIO and LIS institutes at the University of Toulon, France, and Datlas/Oxalis in Grenoble.
-He is co-directed in his work by Dr Yann Ourmières, MIO (Mediterranean Institute of Oceanography, UMR CNRS) and Pr.
+He is co-directed in his work by Dr Yann Ourmières, MIO (Mediterranean Institute of Oceanography, UMR CNRS), Dr Adeline Paiement and Pr.
 Hervé Glotin, LIS (Laboratoire d’Informatique & des Systèmes,  UMR CNRS), in collaboration with Clément Ubelmann, as his scientific and industrial advisor from Datlas, Grenoble._

 <a class="radius button small" href="{{ site.url }}{{ site.baseurl }}/team/">Meet with the rest of the team ›</a>